kdwils/blog/content/posts/wring-a-crowdsec-envoy-proxy-bouncer.md

 +++

 # Tl;DR
 For those that want to skip the reading and deploy the bouncer, here is the [source code](https://github.com/kdwils/envoy-proxy-crowdsec-bouncer).
 It is still a work in progress, but it is functional.

+> ⚠️ **Warning**
+> This bouncer is a work in progress.
 Use it at your own risk.

-> ⚠️ **Warning**
+>
 > If you misconfigure this, you will likely lose connectivity through the Envoy Gateway.
+>
-To recover:
+> To recover:
 > 1. Delete the SecurityPolicy
 > 2. Restart the gateway pod if needed
 > 3. Verify your configuration before reapplying